octobercms/docs/3.x/extend/lists/list-controller.md

     select: name
 ```

-To display a column that shows the number of related records, use the `relationCount` option.
+To display a column that shows the number of related records, use the `relationCount` property.

 ```yaml
 users_count: